ivangfr/kubernetes-minikube-environment/movies-api-elk-prometheus-grafana/README.md

 ## TODO

-- It would be nice to have `Prometheus` automatically set as data source in `Grafana`, also predefined Dashboards.
-Waiting for this issue to be solved, https://github.com/bitnami/charts/issues/2797
+- It would be nice to have `Prometheus` automatically set as data source in `Grafana`.
+Also predefined Dashboards.
+Waiting for this issue to be solved, https://github.com/bitnami/charts/issues/7680